AMERICA NEEDS RENEWED, LONG-TERM DISCIPLINE

 Despite years of honorable service, GI's who suffer from PTSD have been given punitive discharges for minor offenses.
 GI-friendly policies are increasingly a thing of the past.

-The NIMJ, ABA and NAACP have called for major judicial reforms.
+Large nonprofits -- the NIMJ, ABA and NAACP -- have called for major judicial reforms.

 Thousands of veterans will tell you: "There is room for improvement in the judicial system" -- with stronger emphasis on second-chance programs for overpunished soldiers.